LSHTMPathogenSeqLab/malaria-hub/selection/README.md

 * `-b --binary_matrix` - absolute location of binary matrix
 * `-m --metadata` - absolute location of metadata.
 Requires to have all columns specified in label_id, label_category, label_fws
 * `-a --annotation` - absolute location of annotation file.
 Requires to have Chr, Pos, Ref, Alt_1, Gene_name_1 fields.
 * `-c --category` - name of country or region ex.
-Peru or Oceania that analysus will be done for
+Peru or Oceania that analysis will be done for
 * `--label_category` - column name in metadata file with category name ex. country/region
 * `--label_fws` - columna name in metadata file with Fws score
 * `--fws_th` - threshold for Fws score (default 0.95)